10 tips for women considering an MBA degree

 If you have decided it’s time for a career change, many young professional women decide that business school is the perfect route for success.

 MBA courses tend to last for two years, which will teach you the ins and outs of how to run a successful business.
 Defining your career goals from the beginning will give you something to work towards and boost productivity.
+If you’re looking to accelerate your career much faster, taking the shortest MBA program can be a great option for you.

 2) Consider a quantitative course